STUDY JAPANESE ONLINE WITH NATIVES HERE

-Today, in the 21st century, we can witness and say that there is competition everywhere, well, we are going to talk about fansub's.
-Analyzing the morphology of this word, we will see that it is an acronym for fan and subtitle, which come from English, which means subtitled by fans, that is, non-profit.
+Today, in the full XXI century, we can witness and say that there is competition everywhere.
+Well, we will talk about fansub's.
+Analyzing the morphology of this word, we will see that it is an acronym for fan (fã) and subtitle (legenda) which come from English, meaning subtitled by fans, that is, non-profit.

 Fansub is the designation for a group of people who translate something from a different language to their native language, not specifically from Japanese to Portuguese.
-However, this term emerged among the communities otaku to specify groups that subtitle from Japanese to their native language.
+However, this term emerged among the otaku communities to specify groups that subtitle from Japanese to their native language.
 In our case, Portuguese.
-Generalizing and thus being able to be defined.
+Thus, it can be generalized and defined.

 The work of a fansub

-Fansubs subtitle anime from a foreign language to your native language as mentioned above.
-How is done?
-Well, today fansubs can translate Japanese/Portuguese, English/Portuguese, Spanish/Portuguese and Portuguese from Portugal to Portuguese from Brazil, but this is not in general, it will depend on who and the translator, as he may have knowledge about any language other than the native.
-And many, no matter what the language, value quality.
+As fansubs subtitle anime from a foreign language to their native language as mentioned earlier.
+How is it done?
+Well, today fansubs can translate Japanese/Portuguese, English/Portuguese, Spanish/Portuguese, and Portuguese from Portugal to Brazilian Portuguese, but this isn't general; it depends on who it is and the translator, as they may have knowledge of another language besides their native one.
+And many, regardless of the language, value quality.

 Fansub